Cricket Club Insurance: check the small print!

 - We have seen cases where vandals have driven across the wicket, even poured diesel on the wicket, which can cost a fortune to repair and put you out of action for weeks.

-- Do you ever hire out your clubhouse for private functions or open your bar to non-members?
+- Would you ever hire out your clubhouse for private functions or open your bar to non-members (when restrictions allow)?

-- Although lots of clubs do, some insurance policies will not cover your club if this happens.
+- Although lots of clubs have done previously, some insurance policies will not cover your club if this happens.

 - Is your pavilion used during the winter?